I LOVE winter and traveling to cold weather destinations. I know a lot of people…

-While we have plenty of more famous places such as the Grand Canyon, Yellowstone, Yosemite, Pikes’ Peak, and many, many more national parks, below are some more underrated picks that you may just miss if you don’t know where to look!
+While we have plenty of more famous places, such as the Grand Canyon, Yellowstone, Yosemite, and Pikes Peak, among many other national parks, below are some underrated picks that you may miss if you don’t know where to look.

 1. The Biltmore Gardens in Asheville, NC

 I know what you’re thinking.
-Yes, The Biltmore Estate is one of the most-visited places in America and its French Renaissance design is recognizable to anyone planning a trip down south.
+Yes, the Biltmore Estate is one of the most-visited places in America, and its French Renaissance design is instantly recognizable to anyone planning a trip to the South.
 However, how often do you see people discuss the equally impressive gardens that surround George Vanderbilt’s ambitious mountain escape?

 To fully appreciate all 8,000 acres, let me preface this by saying that none other than Frederick Law Olmsted himself designed the gardens.
-As the father of American landscape architecture, Olmsted is responsible for the land in and surrounding some of the most famous landmarks in the country.
+As the father of American landscape architecture, Olmsted is responsible for the land in and surrounding some of the country’s most famous landmarks.
 Think Central Park, the U.S. Capitol building, Washington Park in Chicago, Stanford University in California, and many, many more.

-The gardens at Biltmore Estate were his final project and today they are still preserved with the same plants and designs Olmsted created almost a century ago.
-Escape the floods of visitors crowding through the mansion and opt for one of the hike or bike trails instead.
-This way you can peacefully enjoy the creations of one of our greatest landscape artists.
+The gardens at Biltmore Estate were his final project, and today they are still preserved with the same plants and designs Olmsted created almost a century ago.
+Escape the floods of visitors crowding through the mansion and opt for one of the hiking or biking trails instead.
+This way, you can peacefully enjoy the creations of one of our greatest landscape artists.

 See more of the Biltmore Gardens in our “Asheville” episode